tecknologg/frr/doc/user/pim.rst

    This command will clear the BSM scope data struct.
 This command also removes the next hop tracking for the bsr and resets the upstreams for the dynamically learnt RPs.

+.. clicmd:: clear ip msdp peer A.B.C.D

+   Reset MSDP peer connection.

+   Use this command to apply/remove SA filtering or to set/unset MD5 authentication.

 PIM EVPN configuration
 ======================